jingconan/SADIT/README.md

 Labeled Flow Records Generator consists of a *Configurer* and a *Simulator*.
-The *Simulator* part is essentially a revised [fs simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf), developed by researchers at UW Madison. *Configurer* first generate a flow specification (DOT format) file with certain types of anomalies, then the *Simulator* will generate flow records and corresponding labels.
+The *Simulator* part is essentially a revised [fs simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf), developed by researchers at UW Madison.
+The *Configurer* first generates a flow specification (DOT format) file with certain types of anomalies, and then the *Simulator* will generate flow records with labels.

 #### Configurer

-*Configurer* generate the corresponding DOT file according to description of user behavior.
+The *Configurer* generates the corresponding DOT file according to descriptions of user behaviour.
 The important concepts in *Configurer* are as follows:

- -   **Generator**: description of a certain type of flow traffic.
-For examples, *Harpoon* generator represents [harpoon flows](http://cs.colgate.edu/~jsommers/harpoon/).
+ -   **Generator**: Description of a certain type of flow traffic.
+For example, *Harpoon* generator represents [harpoon flows](http://cs.colgate.edu/~jsommers/harpoon/).
- -   **Behaviour**: description of temporal pattern.
-There are three types behaviour:
+ -   **Behaviour**: Description of temporal pattern.
+There are three types of behaviours:
      + **Normal** behavior is described by start time and duration.
-     + **I.I.D** behavior has a list of possible states, but one state will be selected as current state every *t* seconds according to certain probability distribution.
+     + **I.I.D** behavior has a list of possible states, but one state will be selected as the current state every *t* seconds according to a certain probability distribution.
      + **Markov** the state in different time is not independently and identically distributed, but is a Markov process